 Identity: Students in each year will work towards regular performances to develop their own sense of identity.
 This year we are introducing a new Year 9 Music Showcase event in January 2017 where each class will prepare a song, and small groups and individuals will perform.
 This will be a competitive event with an adjudication.

 Aesthetics: Each unit has clear parameters for success and clear expectations of quality building bridges between the curriculum and the co-curriculum.
-All Year 7s will perform in the Spring Concert at Tonbridge School on 26th April 2017 to make students aware of the opportunities, structured groups and progression.
+All Year 7s will perform in the Spring Concert to make students aware of the opportunities, structured groups and progression.

 Events and opportunities for MYP students in Years 7-9